-We started Monkey Business Camp to nurture the creativity and individuality of each child in a loving and magical environment.
+We started Monkey Business Camp in 1998 to nurture the creativity and individuality of each child in a loving and magical environment.
 We develop programs with balance of structured and spontaneous activities, hire incredible and kind staff, and then go about building a community centered around fun and respect.

 With these intentions, we have developed a holistic approach to how we run our camps: